aonufrei/learn-de-ui/README.md

 # Learn DE UI

-This is the ui part of a Learn DE Project - a online platform to learn german articles with ease.
+This is the ui part of a Learn DE Project - an online platform to learn german articles with ease.

 To run the application run
 ```bash